pyarisinghk/pyarisinghk.github.io/_posts/2020-5-2-Getting-Started-With-Google-Colab.md

 ####Why Google Colab
 Today, I have a set of excel files with me.
 As always, the more the number of excel files we work on, the more it becomes difficult to manage things at a later stage.
 When we want to get a feel of the data in these excel sheets and want to try manipulating them, the best option is always to bring it on a data frame using pandas in python.
 I had lost touch with Python completely and wanted to have a ready set up to do this.
 That is when I remembered about Colab again.

 #### Here is what you could do to get started with Google Colab
-Search for “Google Colab” on Google.
+Step 1 - Search for “Google Colab” on Google.
 Find the link corresponding to https://colab.research.google.com/ and login with your gmail account

 Google Colab — Search Results
 ![_config.yml]({{ site.baseurl }}/images/search_results.png)